nzztkk/-SDU_App_ios/README.md

 The project is currently being developed by a single person and is still in progress.
 The app is intended to be presented as a graduation project and, if successful, to be launched for use across the university.

-### 🚧 Status

-The development is still ongoing.
-Updates and improvements are added gradually as free time becomes available.

-### 📄 License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
-See the [`LICENSE`](./LICENSE) file for details.

----